 Prior to joining Lincoln as a translator, Nang Wutyee Aye worked for NGOs and private sector companies in various capacities.
 She is the person behind the high-quality English translations of Myanmar laws that Lincoln offers for the benefit of the firm’s clients.
 Nang Wutyee Aye speaks Shan, Myanmar and English.

 Zaw La Hkawng

 Zaw La Hkawng is our “newest acquisition;” he joined Lincoln on 3rd August 2017.
 After studying law and social science at undergraduate and post-graduate levels in Myitkyina and Yangon, he trained with a local law office in Myitkyina.
-Apart from assisting us with general corporate work, Zaw La Hkawng helps us with translations.
+Apart from assisting us with general corporate work, labour matters and trademark registrations, Zaw La Hkawng helps us with translations.